JokerQyou/pitools/README.md

 # pitools

-Something running on my RaspberryPi
+Something running on my RaspberryPi.

+Started as a server which allow non-root program retrive sensor data.

+# License

+See LICENSE file.